christinesyuan/Twitch-Chat-Statistics/README.md

 For quotes within a message, use double quotes "" instead of single quotes.
 "Hi" -> ""Hi""

-Characters like Chinese or Japanese characters don't translate to LATEX if using R, may require manual editing.
+Non-ASCII letters (Chinese characters, unicode symbols) don't translate to LATEX if using R. One-offs like usernames can be manually edited.
+For repeated instances, knitting to HTML may work.